SF WORSHIP AND THE SHRINE OF GEAR

 WHAT DOES TACTICAL EVEN MEAN ANYMORE?

 This brings me to a lot of communities that are based around survival for whatever they want to endure.
-SHTF was most commonly used about natural disasters in the early 2000’s, but now it’s hard to see it without the connotation of defending against a government threat.
-Guys who say they’re “into preparedness” muse over their 4th or 5th AR build in discussions but have no plan for clean drinking water beyond the next day.
-Guys who say they’re “survivalists” eye up financing quality NVGs and IR lasers yet have an $80 hammock from REI as their planned shelter.
+"SHTF" was most commonly used about natural disasters in the early 2000’s, but now it’s hard to see it without the connotation of defending against a government threat.
+Guys who say they’re “into preparedness” muse over their 4th or 5th AR build in discussions but have no plan for the power simply going out.
+Guys who say they’re “survivalists” eye up financing quality NVGs and IR lasers yet they're overdue on an oil change by about 3,000 miles.

 The tactical dudes have used the “boogaloo” meme as their invitation to crash the preparedness party.
-They make the lifestyle of being independent and skilled about how many tactical carbine courses you’ve attended instead of how many months you anticipate you could feed your family for when the lights go out.
-The community that helped pioneer small-scale aquaponics and DIY rain-catches for your suburban abode has changed.
+They make the lifestyle of being independent and skilled about how many tactical carbine courses you’ve attended instead of how helpful you think you could be to your neighbors in a snow storm.
+The quirky community that helped pioneer small-scale aquaponics and DIY rain-catches for your suburban abode has changed.
 They’re being edged out in the blogs by dudes with 5.11 stickers on their trucks that think your knife sucks because it doesn’t have a glass breaker on it.

 If your life doesn't call for a military solution, you may want to look somewhere other than the military for methods.
 A great starting point would be to continue reading right here on ISG where we offer our thoughts on more immediate and practical concerns to the prepared citizen.
 Situational Awareness, Threat Detection, and Every Day Carry recommendations.
 We don't know everything every reader may encounter, but between all the members of the team at least one of us has experienced all the most common.